College football players, long less powerful than coaches, finally have their voices heard

 In that moment, Okonkwo vowed to prioritize his position as a black man over his role as a tight end at the University of Maryland.
-He refused to remain silent, even though he grew up thinking that’s what athletes were supposed to do.
+He refused to remain silent, even though he grew up thinking that is what athletes were supposed to do.
 Okonkwo implored a white player to stand with his black teammates.
-His head coach, also a black man, had already spoken out, but Okonkwo criticized college football coaches who hadn’t yet condemned racial injustices.
+His head coach, also a black man, already had spoken out, but Okonkwo criticized college football coaches who hadn’t yet condemned racial injustices.

 With players away from campus because of the novel coronavirus pandemic, Maryland Coach Michael Locksley surveyed his team from afar.
 Some players, he said, were “crying out for direction.”
 They wanted to find a way to help.
 They felt the same pain Locksley did.

-“'Let’s not just talk about the problem,'” Locksley said he told his players. “'Let’s talk about what it is that we can do.'
+“ ‘Let’s not just talk about the problem,’ ” Locksley said he told his players. “ ‘Let’s talk about what it is that we can do.’
 I assured them that I was not here to stifle them or take away their voice.”

-Over the past few weeks, college football players across the country have spoken out about racial inequality and demanded change unlike any other time.
-Many, like the players at Maryland, have used their platforms with support from their programs.
-But others have taken risks by questioning coaches and university leaders, challenging the power structure in major college football that has historically leaned strongly in favor of the older — and often white — men in charge.
+Over the past few weeks, college football players across the country have spoken out about racial inequality and demanded change unlike at any other time.
+Many, such as the players at Maryland, have used their platforms with support from their programs.
+But others have taken risks by questioning coaches and university leaders, challenging the power structure in major college football that has historically leaned strongly in favor of the older — and predominantly white — men in charge.

 Iowa and West Virginia players publicly detailed mistreatment of black athletes.
-At the University of Texas, the football team demanded changes to make its campus more inclusive for the black community.
-A Mississippi State star vowed to not play for the school if the state didn’t remove a Confederate symbol from its flag.
-With this surge in unfiltered activism, which athletes believe is here to stay and has emerged as a natural extension of the nationwide discussion over racial inequality, some of coaches’ once-unquestioned power has shifted to the players.
+At Texas, the football team demanded changes to make its campus more inclusive for the black community.
+A Mississippi State star vowed not to play for the school if the state didn’t remove a Confederate symbol from its flag.
+With this surge in unfiltered activism, which athletes believe is here to stay and has emerged as a natural extension of the nationwide discussion over racial inequality, some of coaches’ previously unquestioned power has shifted to the players.

-“There is some momentum, whether we talk about college athletes or professional athletes, where they’re starting to see their worth,” said Eddie Comeaux, a professor at University of California Riverside whose research focuses in part on college athletes’ rights.
-“They’re starting to see their value and understand that, ‘Wow, this is easier and less risky than I thought.’”
+“There is some momentum, whether we talk about college athletes or professional athletes, where they’re starting to see their worth,” said Eddie Comeaux, a professor at the University of California Riverside whose research focuses in part on college athletes’ rights.
+“They’re starting to see their value and understand that, ‘Wow, this is easier and less risky than I thought.’ ”

-When Locksley served as Maryland’s offensive coordinator in 2014, the players wanted to wear “I can’t breathe” T-shirts during the warm-up of their bowl game.
+When Locksley served as Maryland’s offensive coordinator in 2014, the team’s players wanted to wear “I can’t breathe” T-shirts as they warmed up for their bowl game.
 NBA players had begun wearing the same shirts following a grand jury’s decision not to indict the police officer whose chokehold led to the death of Eric Garner, an unarmed black man.

 As an assistant coach, it wasn’t Locksley’s choice to make.
 Instead, he had to tell the players that those in charge didn’t want the team to wear the shirts.
-He passed along their reasoning: “It’s not a Maryland issue.”

 ‘We honestly have all the power’

 Inside the Maryland football facility, Locksley now makes the decisions.
-The program’s accomplishments — and its mistakes — reflect on him, and he’s tasked with turning around the team while instilling a culture the community trusts.
+The program’s accomplishments — and its mistakes — reflect on him, and he is tasked with turning around the team while instilling a culture the community trusts.

-This offseason, amid a pandemic that canceled spring practices, Locksley needed to work toward improving from last year’s three-win campaign.
+This offseason, amid a pandemic that canceled spring practices, Locksley needed to work toward improving upon last year’s three-win campaign.
 But when the team met after Floyd’s death, wide receiver Brian Cobbs said his coach was “not too focused on football.”
 Cobbs could sense the seriousness in Locksley’s tone.

-Locksley is one of 11 Power Five head coaches who are black.
-According to NCAA data from last year, 49 percent of all Division I football players identified as black, compared to only 15 percent of offensive coordinators and 22 percent of defensive coordinators.
+Locksley is one of 11 Power Five conference head coaches who are black.
+According to NCAA data from last year, 49 percent of all Division I football players identified as black, compared with only 15 percent of offensive coordinators and 22 percent of defensive coordinators.

-With so few black leaders in college football, “it’s imperative that [a black coach] is absolutely down for the cause, that he doesn’t forget about his people” Illinois running back Ra’Von Bonner said of coaches such as his own, Lovie Smith.
+With so few black leaders in college football, “it’s imperative that [a black coach] is absolutely down for the cause, that he doesn’t forget about his people,” Illinois running back Ra’Von Bonner said of coaches such as his own, Lovie Smith.

 Players speaking their minds on social or political issues is inherently risky for programs.
 They can revolt against coaches or university leaders, irritate donors and alumni or spark division in the locker room.
 But players are no longer turning away from these conversations.